 Declining costs related to raw materials, manufacturing and the sale and installation of our solar service offerings have been a key driver in the pricing of our solar service offerings and, more broadly, customer adoption of solar energy.
-While historically the prices of solar panels and raw materials have declined, the cost of solar panels and raw materials could increase in the future, and such products' availability could decrease, due to a variety of factors, including restrictions stemming from the COVID-19 pandemic, tariffs and trade barriers, export regulations, regulatory or contractual limitations, industry market requirements, and changes in technology and industry standards.
+While historically the prices of solar panels and raw materials have declined, the cost of solar panels and raw materials could increase in the future, and such products' availability could decrease, due to a variety of factors, including restrictions stemming from the COVID-19 pandemic, supply chain disruptions, tariffs and trade barriers, export regulations, regulatory or contractual limitations, industry market requirements, and changes in technology and industry standards.

-For example, we and our solar partners purchased a significant portion of the solar panels used in our solar service offerings from overseas manufacturers.
-In January 2018, in response to a petition filed under Section 201 of the Trade Act of 1974, President Trump imposed four-year tariffs on imported solar modules and imported solar cells not assembled into other products (the "Section 201 Module Tariffs") that apply to all imports above a 2.5 gigawatts (GW) annual threshold.
-The Section 201 Module Tariffs were 30% in 2018 and stepped down by 5% annually in the second, third and fourth years.
-In October 2020, President Trump issued a proclamation increasing the tariff from 15% to 18% for 2021, the final year under the original Sec.
-201 proclamation imposing the tariffs.
-Additionally, President Trump authorized the U.S. Trade Representative (USTR) to file a petition to extend the Sec.
-201 tariffs, a decision on which could be made in the coming months.
+For example, we and our solar partners purchase a significant portion of the solar panels used in our solar service offerings from overseas manufacturers.
+In January 2018, in response to a petition filed under Section 201 of the Trade Act of 1974, the United States imposed four-year tariffs on imported solar modules and imported solar cells not assembled into other products (the "Section 201 Module Tariffs") that apply to all imports above a 2.5 gigawatts (GW) annual threshold.
+The Section 201 Module Tariffs were 30% in 2018 and stepped down by 5% each year.
+While the tariffs were scheduled to expire in February 2022, U.S. International Trade Commission recommended that the Biden Administration extend the tariffs for another four years.
+On February 4, 2022, the Biden Administration announced a four-year extension of the Section 201 tariffs starting at 14.75%, with a modest reduction to the tariff rate each year.
+The decision exempted bifacial modules from the tariffs as well as 5 GW of imported solar cells each year.